Can you use two wallpapers in one room? We say yes! Why limit your choices!?

 Getting the scale right

-Another tip is to vary the scale of the patterns.
-For example as above a large scale palm tree mural (by Kerrie Brown) matched with Palmy wallpaper by These Walls.
+The first pro tip is to vary the scale of the patterns.
+For example as above a large scale palm tree mural (by Kerrie Brown) matched with the smaller scale Palmy wallpaper by These Walls.

-So one wall will have a larger scale wallpaper design with the other wall complimenting it with a smaller scale pattern.
+So one wall will have a larger feature wallpaper design with the other wall complimenting it with a smaller pattern.
 This ensures the patterns are not fighting for attention.
 The larger scale will be the accent wall and where the eye will be drawn.

 Matching Wallpaper